Amukayoung/openpdf/README.md

    The `generatePDF` function returns the file path of the generated PDF.

 3. The PDF will be generated with the default format of 'A4'.
-If you want a specific format, you can pass an optional `format` params to the `generatePDF` function:
+If you want a specific format, you can pass an optional parameter `format` to the `generatePDF` function:

    ```javascript
    const generatedPDFPath = await pdfGenerator.generatePDF(<MyComponent />, 'Letter');